 ABOUT GOOD & SIMPLE

-Good & Simple is a handcrafted line of face and body balms formulated with premium, wholesome ingredients.
+Good & Simple is a handcrafted line of tallow-based face and body balms formulated with premium, wholesome ingredients.
 Our balms are nutrient-dense, nourishing for your skin, and serve as a multi-purpose solution to your skin's unique needs.
 Yes, it can be easy.

 To experience Good & Simple balms, shop our store.
 Even better, sign up for our monthly-ish newsletter and get 15% off your first purchase.